Best Ultralight Backpacking Stoves 2026

 A Wood Burning Stove burns twigs and sticks which is super handy if you’re in a forest or similar environment.

 I have used a combination alcohol stove and wood stove for multiple years and love them.
-But I have found that wood-burning stoves are slow to use and not very efficient and horrible in wet weather.
+However, I have found that wood-burning stoves are slow to use, not very efficient, and horrible in wet weather.

 There are several downsides of wood-burning stoves:

-- A Wood fuel stove is very inefficient and with slow cook times
+• A Wood fuel stove is very inefficient, and with slow cooking times

-- Worst of all, the pots you use with wood stoves end up covered in black soot!
+• Worst of all, the pots you use with wood stoves end up covered in black soot!
+I still have a very black, soot-covered titanium pot that will not revert to its original color.

 Solid Fuel Stoves